Juneau Mountain Rescue: Notable incidents

+Coast Guard honors JMR team for 1999 Mendenlhall Glacier Temsco helicopter rescue.
+Eyewitness Accounts.

+Fall 2005, Steve Lewis, founding member and director of Juneau Mountain Rescue, Bowler said, “puts the ‘rescue’ into the search-and-rescue business.

+In September1999, 6 rescued after helicopter crashes on glacier.

 In December 2000, a Bellanca Scout airplane carrying former Routt County, Colorado Sheriff Ed Burch, at the time working as a flight instructor, and another man went missing during a training flight near Juneau.
 Juneau Mountain Rescue, working with other agencies, including the local Civil Air Patrol and the Army National Guard, found pieces of the Scout between Douglas and Admiralty Island.
 The plane's fuselage and passengers were never found.

 In January 2011, JMR volunteers, working with the Alaska State Troopers and the Coast Guard, rescued an injured hiker on Ripikski Mountain, near Haines.
 A Coast Guard crew on a MH-60 Jayhawk helicopter, dispatched from Sitka, transported the hiker to Bartlett Regional Hospital in Juneau.

 In March 2014, two teenage boys, one a local resident and the other a visitor from Switzerland, got lost hiking on Mount Juneau.
 The teens were able to call for help on a cell phone, and told emergency dispatchers that they were "cold and disoriented".
 JMR volunteers, working with a commercial helicopter company, located the teenagers and returned them to town.

 In May 2014, a woman named Sharon Buis was reported missing in the area of Juneau's Mount Roberts.
 A search was coordinated by JMR on both Mount Juneau and Mount Roberts, with parts of the effort being facilitated by use of the Mount Roberts Tramway.
 JMR coordinated with the Alaska State Troopers, and the US Coast Guard during the lengthy search.
 Despite an exhaustive search, Buis was never found.
 After several days of searching, the case was transferred to the Juneau Police Department, and is an active missing persons case.

 On February 15, 2015, four hikers were rescued by members of JMR, after becoming stranded in mountainous wilderness in the Thane area of Juneau.
 The hikers suffered injuries related to cold weather conditions, and were taken to Bartlett Regional Hospital.

+Coast Guard and Juneau Mountain Rescue have recovered the body of pilot Fariah Peterson from the crash site, according to an Alaska State Troopers dispatch.

+Mountain search and rescue groups honor team members lost during rescue operations.

+Below is a general list of early JMR search and rescue operations with outcomes if known.